gabrielantonia/BlackjackProject/README.md

 Aces value is dependent upon hand value.
 If the player has an Ace in their hand and score is greater than 21, Ace value will dynamically change from 11 to 1.
 Otherwise it will be scored as 11.

+I'm no expert at the rules of Blackjack, my sincerest apologies if I failed to capture the idiosyncrasies of this great American past time.

 ## Technologies Used
 * Development - Java
 * IDE - Eclipse